baseonballs/mpower-sitedocs/site-docs/mathematics/elem/core-concepts/factors-multiples/factors-properties.md

 ## **Summary**

 Factors reveal the structural properties of numbers.
 They form the foundation for understanding divisibility, primes, and the relationships between numbers through the GCF and LCM.
 Factors also underpin much of algebra and number theory, as they allow us to decompose numbers into simpler components, understand their divisibility, and solve complex mathematical problems.
 Through concepts like prime factorization, factor pairs, and divisibility rules, factors provide an essential toolset for working with integers.

-Would you like to explore specific problems or applications related to factors?